apache/cassandra-java-driver/manual/custom_codecs/README.md

 * Ability to map CQL collections directly to Scala collections;
 * etc.

+This page explains the implementation and how to write your own custom codecs.
+Note that the driver also provides a set of [optional codecs](extras/) that might fit your needs.

 ### Overview of the serialization mechanism

 The central piece in the serialization mechanism is [TypeCodec].